What is Drug and Alcohol Violations Law?

 An Overview of Drug and Alcohol Law

-Substance abuse is an issue that can often lead to legal trouble.
+Substance abuse can often lead to legal trouble.
 Such substances include alcoholic beverages as well as legal and illegal drugs.
 There are many laws around drug and alcohol use and violating these rules can lead to encounters with law enforcement and significant sanctions or disciplinary action later on.
 Here are some examples of penalties a court can enforce for violating drug or alcohol policy:

 - Revocation of driver’s license